 Oversight-related provisions include requiring each center to (1) notify the Department of Homeland Security (DHS) of proposed changes to the center’s structure, (2) maintain certain records and make such records available to DHS for audits, (3) obtain approval for each particular investment offering, and (4) annually report to DHS.
 More importantly, the Act provides various enforcement authority to DHS and U.S. Citizenship and Immigration Services, including the ability to permanently bar an individual from participating in the regional center program.
 It also establishes the EB-5 Integrity Fund to fund program enforcement activities.

-The EB-5 Regional Center Program allows federally authorized “Regional Centers” to pool EB-5 visa applicants’ investments to exponentially fuel U.S. local and regional economies with projects that create and save thousands of American jobs.
-EB-5 visas provide permanent resident status to qualified alien investors.
-Among other beneficial changes, the Integrity Act contains integrity measures to increase transparency and protect foreign investors.
+The EB-5 Regional Center Program enables federally approved “Regional Centers” to combine the investments of EB-5 visa applicants to significantly boost local and regional economies in the United States and preserve or create thousands of American jobs.
+EB-5 visas grant eligible foreign investors the status of permanent residents.
+The Integrity Act includes integrity measures to improve transparency and safeguard foreign investors, among other advantageous reforms.

 The Integrity Act includes the following important reforms to the EB-5 program: